petermunro/redux-exercises/04-clone-the-towers-app.md

 Create the store.
 To do this, create a new file, `store.js`.

-1. Import `createStore` from react.
+1. Import `createStore` from redux.
 2. Import `towersReducer` from your reducers file (which you will create in the next step).
 3. Initialize the store by calling `createStore` and passing it your reducer.